Frequently Asked Questions for International Students

 A: Freshmen must take either the ACT Plus Writing or the SAT Reasoning Test no later than December of the senior year.
 The university does not require SAT Subject Tests, but certain programs on some UC campuses recommend them, and you can use SAT Subject Tests to satisfy the "a-g" requirements (see Frosh Guide for more information).

 In addition, proficiency in the English language is crucial to your success at UC Santa Cruz.

-We require all applicants whose first language is not English to adequately demonstrate English competency as a part of the application process.
-Students may demonstrate competency by submitting scores from IELTS (International English Language Testing System), by earning a minimum score of 550 on the paper-based Test of English (TOEFL) (80 on the Internet-based test), or by earning a score of 560 or higher on the Writing section of the SAT Assessment test.
-Our institution requires an overall band score of a 7 or higher on the IELTS.
+We require all applicants whose language of instruction in high school (secondary school) was not English to adequately demonstrate English competency as a part of the application process.
+In most cases, if three years or less of your secondary schooling was with English as the language of instruction, you will be held to meeting UCSC's English proficiency requirement.
+Students may demonstrate competency by submitting an IELTS (International English Language Testing System) overall band score of 7 or higher, by earning a minimum score of 550 on the paper-based Test of English (TOEFL) (80 on the Internet-based test), or by earning a score of 560 or higher on the Writing section of the SAT Assessment test.

 For IELTS, UC Santa Cruz only accepts scores submitted electronically by the IELTS test center.
 No paper Test Report Forms will be accepted.
 An institutional code is NOT required.
 Please contact the test center where you took the test directly and request that your test scores be sent electronically using the IELTS system.
 All IELTS test centers worldwide are able to send scores electronically to our institution.

 For more information, please see the Admission Requirements for International Freshmen.

 If three years or less of your secondary education was with English as the language of instruction, you will be required to prove your English proficiency in one of the following ways: